[AUDIO VERSION: I also recorded an audio version of this blog post. Click below to listen. Let me know if this is something you find helpful!]

 Cost Per Website Click

-The primary purpose of these campaigns was to drive traffic to my website.
+The primary purpose of these The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. was to drive traffic to my website.
 Here are the total number of website clicks and costs per website click for each audience:

 - Fans: 749 Website Clicks ($.28 per Website Click)

 - WCA 30: 1,416 Website Clicks ($.15 per Website Click)

 - Lookalikes: 1,635 Website Clicks ($.13 per Website Click)

 - Interests: 1,242 Website Clicks ($.17 per Website Click)